 There are also some Greek linguistic enclaves which are probably caused by a medieval migration or are even created by the ancient Greek immigration.
 The “Grecia Salentina” includes towns like Corigliano, Melpigniano, Castrignano dei Greci, Martano, Calimera and other villages.

 In architecture, the Salento differs from the rest of Apulia.
-The traditional houses are built in Greek style, i.e. they are often whitewashed and have a flat roof.
+Traditional houses are built in Greek style, i.e. they are often whitewashed and have a flat roof.
 The historic city centers, however, are mainly built in the Baroque style, with some typical Salentine details like the exuberant facade painting of palazzi and churches.
-The most popular building material was the pietra leccese, a rock with a warm reddish-yellow color, but also the yellow Carparo.
+Pietra Leccese was the most popular building-material, a rock with a warm reddish-yellow color, but also the yellow Carparo.

 For the rest of Apulia typical historic architectural style is predominantly Romanesque unlike Salento.

 Height: 49 m s.l.m.

 Patron: Sant’Oronzo, San Giusto and San Fortunato

 Lecce (from the Latin: Lupiae) is a city in Apulia and the capital of the province of Lecce, in Salento.

 In the countryside of Lecce a relatively soft, yellowish / reddish tuff “Carparo” and the slightly harder yellowish limestone “Pietra Leccese” is used, which made possible the rapid spread of the Salentine Baroque, whose numerous buildings can be admired in the city center.
 Because of the city’s Barocco-Leccese it has also been called the “Florence of the South”.
 One of the most famous examples of the Baroque style of Lecce is the facade of the Basilica of Santa Croce.